Elmsford Reformed Church and Cemetery

 Elmsford Reformed Church and Cemetery is a historic Dutch Reformed church/meeting house and cemetery at 30 S. Central Avenue in Elmsford, Westchester County, New York, United States.
-It was built in 1793 and is a two-story, wood-frame building.
-It is constructed of hand-hewn beams, shingles, and hand-wrought nails.
+It was built in 1793 and is believed to be the county's oldest church in regular use.

+A two-story, wood-frame building is constructed of hand-hewn beams, shingles, and hand-wrought nails.
 Most of the ornamentation in the church dates to the 1820s.
 It is almost identical to nearby Old St. Peter's Church.
-The cemetery dates to the 18th century and includes the graves of a number of Revolutionary War veterans including Isaac Van Wart (1762 - 1828).